Achievable logoAchievable logo

 OTC trading

-After the auction concludes, U.S. government securities trade exclusively in the over-the-counter (OTC) markets.
-If you recall from an earlier chapter, an OTC trade does not take place on a physical exchange like the New York Stock Exchange.
-Essentially, investors buy and sell these investments through networks of dealers, brokers, and financial institutions.
-Like most securities available today, Treasury securities are issued in book entry format with no physical certificate.
+After the auction, U.S. government securities trade in the over-the-counter (OTC) markets.
+As you saw in an earlier chapter, an OTC trade doesn’t occur on a physical exchange like the New York Stock Exchange.
+Instead, investors buy and sell through networks of dealers, brokers, and financial institutions.

 Quotes

-U.S. government debt quotes look different, but converting to a price is the same as corporate bonds.
+Treasury quotes may look different, but converting them to a dollar price works the same way as with corporate bonds.

 An investor finds three separate quotes for the same bond: